radicalkjax/Athena/README.md

 ## 🏗️ Architecture

 Athena follows a modular architecture with clear separation of concerns.
-The application is built using React Native with Expo, enabling cross-platform compatibility across iOS, Android, and web platforms.
+The application is built using Tauri 2.0 with a Rust backend and SolidJS frontend, enabling high-performance cross-platform compatibility.
 The core analysis capabilities are powered by high-performance WebAssembly modules.

 ```mermaid
 %%{init: {